pynt-io/pynt/Privacy-Policy.md

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Overcast Security LTD., Mishmar Hayarden 9.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Overcast Security LTD., Begin 154, Tel Aviv, Israel.

 - __Cookies__ are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.